 Professional Activities & Interests / Biographical Information

-Marcos Dantus is a pioneer in the use of spectrally and temporally shaped ultrafast (less than 100 femtosecond) pulses of laser energy and has developed novel applications of ultrafast laser spectroscopy, including uses in the medical and defense/security industries.
-He is author or co-author of over 200 scientific publications and has been issued 25 patents (with more in the pipeline).
+Marcos Dantus is a pioneer in the use of spectrally and temporally shaped ultrafast (less than 40 femtosecond) laser pulses and has developed novel applications of ultrafast laser spectroscopy, including uses in the medical and defense/security industries.
+He is author or co-author of over 238 scientific publications and has been issued 30 patents (with more in the pipeline).
 He is a professor in the MSU Department of Chemistry and holds an adjunct professorship in the Department of Physics & Astronomy.
 He was named 2016 MSU Foundation Professor.
 Dantus is a fellow of the American Physical Society a fellow of the Optical Society of America and a National Academy of Inventors Fellow.